Closed string deformations in open string field theory III: ${\cal N}=2$ worldsheet localization: Discussion and outlook

 \section{Discussion and outlook}

-In this paper, following the construction started in \cite{Erbin:2020eyc, Koyama:2020qfb} and followed by \cite{OC-I,OC-II}, we have evaluated the first effective superstring open-closed couplings from open string field theory using a powerful localization technique which considerably simplifies the evaluation of the involved chiral four-point functions by reducing them to the boundary of the worldsheet moduli space.
-The method gives a completely universal form for the quartic effective potential which can be used at will for general different backgrounds enjoying a worldsheet ${\cal N}=2$.
+In this paper, following the construction started in \cite{Erbin:2020eyc, Koyama:2020qfb} and continued in \cite{OC-I,OC-II}, we have first established that the effective potential derived from the WZW theory in the large Hilbert space and the one derived from the $A_\infty$ theory in the small Hilbert space have the same vacuum structure, although they are in general related by a zero momentum field redefinition.
+Then we have explicitly evaluated the first superstring open-closed effective couplings using a powerful localization technique which considerably simplifies the evaluation of the involved chiral four-point functions by reducing them to the boundary of the worldsheet moduli space.
+The method gives a completely universal form for the quartic effective potential which can be used at will for general different backgrounds enjoying a worldsheet ${\cal N}=2$ superconformal symmetry.
 We expect there is a rich structure that waits to be uncovered in this direction and what we have done up to now is probably just a small step.
 Here we offer several possible directions for future research. \begin{itemize} \item We have only studied the localization of the mass terms in case of a NS-NS deformation.
 It would be useful to search for similar mechanisms in case of R-R deformations.

 \item It would be useful, possibly taking advantage of the ${\cal N}=2$ spectral flow, to study what happens to localization after adding the R sector.